mattjnewberry/dream-stays/TUTORIAL.md

     5. Click `Import to projects`
     6. This should open up a new window with the code and the website running.
 (Don't close this window!)

 2. Next, we need to update your website title to include your new location.
 Go to src/App.js and change the title to include your location.
-[2 minutes]

 3. Great.
 Now let's start adding content to our website using html and css!

-### Exercise 1: HTML and CSS :one:
+### Exercise 1: HTML and CSS :pencil2:

 1. First, we need a slogan for our location.
 Think of a catchy slogan for your location, for example "Explore London's iconic sights and create a life long memory!"
 (I'm sure you can think of a better one than that).
 [3 minutes]